|This article is part of the FrackSwarm coverage of fracking.|

 For more see Shale gas and oil reserves

-Shale gas appears to have high initial production rates but then steeper decline rates than conventional gas wells, and there is a high degree of variability within shale plays; how and whether this is accounted for can affect total reserve estimates.
+Shale gas appears to have high initial production rates but then steeper decline rates than conventional gas wells, and there is a high degree of variability within shale plays; how this is accounted for can affect total reserve estimates.

 According to the U.S. Energy Information Administration (EIA), U.S. shale gas production has increased fourteen-fold from 2002 to 2012; as of 2012, shale gas accounts for 22% of U.S. gas production and 32% of total remaining recoverable gas resources in the United States.
 By 2030, EIA projects that shale gas will represent 14% of total global gas supplies, and has launched the "Global Shale Gas Initiative" (GSGI) to help facilitate this projection.